Urban-Meteorology-Reading/UMEP-Workshop/source/Parameters/CalcBG.rst

-Definitons in the Python Notebooks
+Terminology used in the following Python Notebooks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **For Leaf Area Index**